-Control Your Spending: 5 Quick Tips to Break Bad Spending Habits
+5 Quick Tips to Control Your Spending

-No matter how much debt your have, the key to avoiding more debt is to control your spending.
+No matter how much debt you have, the key to avoiding more debt is to control your spending.
 While there is no magic bullet to getting out of debt, keeping your spending in check greatly increases your chances of living debt-free.

 Make a Budget

-Spending without knowing how much your are actually spending is a recipe for financial disaster.
+Spending without knowing how much you are actually spending is a recipe for financial disaster.
 Making a budget doesn’t necessarily mean that you spend less, either.
 What it helps you to do is focus on your priorities.

 To make a budget, first list out all of your monthly obligations from debt and mortgage to utility bills.
 Don’t forget items you don’t pay every month, such as health club memberships and insurance.
-Then, using your monthly take-home pay (after tax and after savings), subtract your monthly loans and bills so you know how much is left for items such as gas, groceries and clothing.
+Then, using your monthly take-home pay (after tax and after savings), subtract your monthly loans and bills so you know how much is left for items such as gas, groceries, and clothing.

 But don’t stop at this point.
 Make sure you aren’t spending more than you think on little items such as coffee, lunches out, dry cleaning and movies.
 You’ll also want to make sure you have an emergency savings account, for things like emergency car and home repairs.
 This prevents you from having to use a credit card to pay for unexpected expenses.